vljlangen/hypertension-in-older-adults/README.md

 # The Natural History of Hypertension in Older Adults: A Study of Two Finnish Generational Cohorts Born 20 Years Apart

-The analyses codes for our journal article.
+The analysis codes for our journal article.